Measurement of $C\!P$ observables in $B^\pm \to D^{(*)} K^\pm$ and $B^\pm \to D^{(*)} \pi^\pm$ decays using two-body $D$ final states: Introduction

 The study of $\Bm \to D^{(*)}\Km$ decays for measurements of $\g$ was first suggested for \CP eigenstates of the \D decay, for example the \CP-even $\D \to\Kp\Km$ and $\D \to\pip\pim$ decays, labelled herein as GLW modes~\cite{Gronau:1990ra,Gronau1991172}.
 Higher sensitivity to $\g$ can be achieved using non-\CP eigenstates such as $D \to \Kp \pim$, where the $\Dz \to \Kp \pim$ and $\Dzb \to \Kp \pim$ decays are related by the amplitude magnitude ratio $r_D^{K\pi}$ and the strong-phase \mbox{difference $\delta_D^{K \pi}$}.
 The similar magnitude of $r_D^{K\pi}$ and $r_B^{DK}$ leads to significant interference between the two possible suppressed decay paths (favoured $B$ decay followed by suppressed $D$ decay, and suppressed $B$ decay followed by favoured $D$ decay), resulting in large \CP asymmetries.
 These decays are herein referred to as ADS modes~\cite{Atwood:1996ci}.
 In this work, the GLW $D \to \Kp \Km$ and $D \to \pip \pim$ modes are considered, as well as the ADS $D \to \Kp \pim$ mode; the favoured $\D \to \Km\pip$ decay is used for normalisation purposes and to define shape parameters in the fit to data.
 The $\Bm \to D^{(*)} \Km$ and $\Bm \to D^{(*)} \pim$ GLW modes have previously been studied by the LHCb collaboration~\cite{LHCb-PAPER-2017-021}, as have the $\Bm \to D \Km$ and $\Bm \to D \pim$ ADS modes~\cite{LHCb-PAPER-2016-003}.
 This paper reports updated and improved results for these modes, and a first measurement of the $\Bm \to D^* \Km$ and $\Bm \to D^* \pim$ ADS modes at LHCb.
 A sample of charged $B$ mesons produced in proton-proton ($pp$) collisions and collected with the LHCb experiment is used, corresponding to integrated luminosities of 2.0, 1.0, and 5.7\invfb taken at centre-of-mass energies of \mbox{$\sqrt{s}$ = 7, 8, and 13\tev}, respectively.
 The small $\Dstar - \D$ mass difference and the conservation of angular momentum in \mbox{$\Dstar \to \D\piz$} and \mbox{$\Dstar \to \D\gamma$} decays results in distinctive signatures for the $\Bm \to \Dstar h^-$ signal in the $\D h^-$ invariant mass, enabling yields to be obtained with a partial reconstruction technique.
 Since the reconstruction efficiency for low momentum neutral pions and photons is relatively low in LHCb~\cite{LHCb-DP-2014-002}, the partial reconstruction method provides significantly larger yields compared to full reconstruction.
 However, the statistical sensitivity per signal decay is reduced since several signal and background components in the same region of $Dh^-$ invariant mass must be distinguished.

 A total of 28 measurements of \CP observables are reported, nine of which correspond to the fully reconstructed $\Bm \to D h^-$ decays while the remaining 19 relate to the partially reconstructed $\Bm \to D^* h^-$ decays.
 A summary of all measured \CP observables is provided in Tables~\ref{tab:Observables_FullReco} and~\ref{tab:Observables_PartReco}.
-The GLW modes $D \to \Kp \Km$ and $D \to \pip \pim$ are described using common \CP observables in the analysis, accounting for small differences due to the charm \CP asymmetry difference $\Delta A_{\CP}$~\cite{HFLAV18}.
-In addition to the \CP observables, the branching fractions $\mathcal{B}(\Bm \to \Dstarz \pim)$ and $\mathcal{B}(\Dstarz \to \Dz \piz)$ are measured.
+The \CP observables for the decay $\Bmp\to X$ with $D\to f$ are defined in terms of partial rates, which are related to the underlying parameters $\gamma,\,r_B^X,\,\delta_B^X,\,r_D^f$, and $\delta_D^f$.
+Including $D$-mixing effects~\cite{Rama:2013voa}, the partial rates for $f \in \{\Kpm\pimp, \Kp\Km, \pip\pim\}$ are

+where $x$ and $y$ are the charm mixing parameters, and $\alpha$ is an analysis-specific coefficient that quantifies the decay-time acceptance of the candidate $D$ mesons.
+It is noted that $r_D^f=1$ and $\delta_D^f=0$ for the GLW modes, so the \CP observables are unaffected by charm mixing.
+The favoured mode partial widths are similarly defined,